Analog model for the BTZ black hole: Time evolution and analog quasinormal decay

 where $m$ is the angular quantum number and $n$ labels the imaginary part of the frequency, which is related to the characteristic time of decay of the corresponding mode.

 Notice that these modes satisfy

-On the analogue model end, these boundary conditions correspond to vanishing perturbation in the velocity and density profiles at $x=0$.
+On the analog model end, these boundary conditions correspond to vanishing perturbation in the velocity and density profiles at $x=0$.

-A nice feature of our model is that it maps the black hole spatial infinity to the physical (finite) boundary of the system at the laboratory, $x=0$.
-Hence, the boundary condition at $x=0$ which is required by the sound propagation in the fluid can be naturally chosen to emulate the massless scalar field in the BTZ spacetime.
+A nice feature of our model is that it maps the black hole spatial infinity to the physical (finite) boundary $\cal{E}$ of the system at the laboratory, at $x=0$.
+Hence, the boundary conditions at $x=0$ that are required by the sound propagation in the fluid can be naturally chosen to emulate the massless scalar field in the BTZ spacetime.
+For the fluid motion, these boundary conditions ensure that the energy flux across the boundary $\cal{E}$ is zero.
+At the spacetime level, these boundary conditions mean that information can neither escape to nor come from the spatial infinity.